ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image109.jpg" title="Tap circumvention" alt="Tap circumvention">}}

-You will now see the 3 tests (for [Psiphon](https://ooni.org/nettest/psiphon/), [Tor](https://ooni.org/nettest/tor/), [RiseupVPN](https://ooni.org/nettest/riseupvpn/)) that are included in the Circumvention card of the OONI Probe dashboard.
+You will now see the 3 tests (for [Psiphon](https://ooni.org/nettest/psiphon/), [Tor](https://ooni.org/nettest/tor/), [Tor Snowflake](https://ooni.org/nettest/riseupvpn/)) that are included in the Circumvention card of the OONI Probe dashboard.
 All 3 tests are enabled by default.

 {{<img src="images/image43.jpg" title="Circumvention settings" alt="Circumvention settings">}}